ooples/pine_script_docs/source/concepts/Other_timeframes_and_data.rst

   information from the same symbol as the chart's at 1min, but from the 5min timeframe.
 - The lime line plots highs and the fuchsia line plots lows.
 - We plot a blue dot when the higher timeframe change is detected by the script.
-- On historical bars (those without a fuchsia dot at the bottom), new values come in on the higher timeframe's last chart bar.
+- On historical bars (those without a red dot at the bottom), new values come in on the higher timeframe's last chart bar.
   Point #1 shows the value for the 03:15 5min timeframe coming in at the close of the 03:19 bar (keep in mind that scripts execute on the `close <https://www.tradingview.com/pine-script-reference/v5/#var_close>`__ of historical bars).
 - On realtime bars, the `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__ values